Irwin-Calmag/Walmart-Sales-Analysis/README.md

 - Economic Influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.
 The excel queries utilized to clean, categorize, and prepare data for the dashboard can be found here.

-An interactive power bi dashboard can be downloaded here.
+An interactive power bi dashboard can be downloaded [here](https:.....)
-# Data Strucrure & Initial Checks
+## Data Strucrure & Initial Checks
 Include an ERD (Entity relationship diagram)- can be created using CANVA The dataset consists of the following columns:
 -	Store: Unique identifier for each Walmart store.